circleci/circleci-docs/jekyll/_cci2/project-walkthrough.md

           path: test-reports/
 ```

 The path for the result files is relative to the root of the project.
-In our example we're using the same directory as we used to store artifacts - but this doesn't have to be the case.
+In our example, we're using the same directory as we used to store artifacts - but this doesn't have to be the case.

 When the build completes, CircleCI will analyze your test timings and summarize them on the `Test Summary` tab: